hamza-annane/YouCode/README.md

 # YouCode Piscine Prep 🚀

-Welcome to the **YouCode Piscine Prep** roadmap – your structured guide for preparing for the **42 School Piscine**.
+Welcome to the **YouCode Piscine Prep** roadmap – your structured guide for preparing for the **YouCode SAS**.
 This plan helps you build strong C programming fundamentals through daily tasks and hands-on mini-projects.

 > **Journey of preparing for the Piscine.**
 > From basics to mini-projects to mastering C – step by step.